dazedsheep/FEMHelmholtzSolver/README.md

+This repository provides two solvers:

-# FEMHelmholtzSolver
+# FEM Helmholtz solver

-This repository implements a solver for the Helmholtz equation in 2D using linear lagrange elements
+# Solver for the periodic non-linear Westervelt equation